syncfusion-content/javascript-docs/js/Print/Features.md

 ## Applying external styles

-It is possible to include other external styles on the printed page, by passing an URL of an external stylesheet to the `externalStyles` property.
+It is possible to include other external styles on the elements of a printed page, by passing an URL of an external stylesheet to the `externalStyles` property.

 {% highlight javascript %}